geosmall/Arduino_UVOS_STM32/README_CMAKE.md

 ```

 Finally, the sketch can be (re-)built with `cmake --build <build folder>`.
-This can also be done by invoking the build tool (usually `make` or `ninja`) directly from
-the sketch folder (optionally with verbose output) with `make -C ./build VERBOSE=1'`.
-**This last step is the only one needed in order to rebuild the project, even if some source files, or even the CMakeLists.txt, have changed.**
+**This last step is the only one needed in order to rebuild the project, even if some source files, or even the CMakeLists.txt, have changed.** This can also be done by invoking the build tool directly from the sketch folder (optionally with verbose output)
+with `make -C ./build VERBOSE=1`.

 For more details on how to use CMake, please read the CMake [User Interaction Guide](https://cmake.org/cmake/help/v3.21/guide/user-interaction/index.html).